-Purchasing of goods and services is a subset of a broader procurement process, and can best be described as the process involved in ordering goods and services.
-This segment references the applicable Federal, state and agency requirements governing the procurement of goods and services using DWD administered grants.

-The Uniform Guidance, 2 CFR 200.317-200.326, provides procurement standards for all recipients of Federal grants.
-All Sub-recipients and their sub-recipients must establish procurement policies and procedures that are within the guidelines of 2 CFR 200.317-200.326.
-Additionally, all Sub-recipients and their sub-recipients must be guided by the following provisions:

-- 1. All applicable WIOA and USDOL regulations must be followed. - 2.
-The Missouri statutes authorize the Division of Purchasing and Material Management (DPMM) to provide procurement services through a joint purchasing program to political subdivisions and quasi-public governmental bodies.
+- The Missouri statutes authorize the Division of Purchasing and Material Management (DPMM) to provide procurement services through a joint purchasing program to political subdivisions and quasi-public governmental bodies.
 Sub-recipients and their sub-recipients are equally encouraged to use this resource.
-Additional information, member listing, and a membership form for the Cooperative Procurement Services program can be found at www.oa.mo.gov/purch. - 3.
-For purposes of this Manual, 'purchase' shall mean acquisition of any goods or services, including selection of service providers or staffing services/agencies.
-Sub-recipient must, therefore, not utilize simple purchasing procedures to procure services that invoke full procurement procedure. - 4.
-Sub-recipients and their sub-recipients must incorporate the following guidelines into their procurement policy: - a.
-A documented written assessment procedure to determine need.
-The assessment must include the name of the preparer, the date it was prepared, and evidence of approval by a designated officer usually a board member. - b.
-A documented written procedure to determine resource availability vis-a-vis cost, and who determined resources were available, date of the evaluation, how it was done, and what type of procurement must be followed based on the cost estimate.

-Needs Assessment - A documented, written assessment shall be made to determine need.
-This could be as simple as a purchase order request to a research study.
-This item is required of all procurements, including contract extensions or modifications and proposals.
-The needs assessment document should indicate who prepared the assessment, when it is done, how it was prepared, and research a logical conclusion.
-The approval process (if any) should also be supported by either written approval or initials affixed to the assessment.

-Cost Estimate and Evaluation Resources - A documented, written estimate of the cost shall be done to determine if resources are available to initiate every purchase and to determine which procurement options are appropriate.
-The written cost estimate should show who prepared it, when, and what sources were used.
-The evaluation of resources should show who determined that the resources were available, date the evaluation was made, and how it was made.

-Procurement Process - Based upon the estimated cost the agency shall determine, by written documentation, what procurement options are allowable and select the appropriate option.
-Procurement options are based on meeting 2 CFR Part 200 minimum requirements plus any more restrictive local requirements.
+Additional information, member listing, and a membership form for the Cooperative Procurement Services program can be found at www.oa.mo.gov/purch. - Procurement Process Based upon the estimated cost the agency will determine, by written documentation, what procurement options are allowable and select the appropriate option.
+Procurement options are based on meeting 2 CFR Part 200 minimum requirements plus any more restrictive local requirements. - Purchase Less than \$3,500.00-This type of purchase may be made from any local vendor without solicitation of bids.

-Splitting purchases for the purpose of circumventing this process is prohibited.

-Contract extensions are not required to re-procure if allowed by the original Request for Proposal and contract agreement.
-Contracts may be extended beyond the original term date under extraordinary circumstances (such as changes in legislation, etc.).
-Any special extension will be at the discretion of the Workforce Development Board and will not exceed one year in duration.
-Such extension shall be executed by formal contract amendment.
-Budgets, as applicable may be increased/decreased as deemed appropriate.

-A. Purchase Less than \$3,500.00

-This type of purchase may be made from any local vendor without solicitation of bids.
 The agency is required to utilize the best known price.
-The purchase order, needs assessment, cost estimate, and invoice are the only documentation required.

-B. Purchase of \$3,501.00 up to \$24,999.99

-This type of purchase requires three written bids from separate vendors.
-The agency shall prepare a written description of the item(s) or services(s) and give it to all prospective bidders.
-Request for Bids shall be sent to an adequate number of offerors exceeding three to ensure receipt of at least three bids.
-Each written response shall be analyzed to ensure that it meets the description.
+The purchase request, needs assessment, cost estimate, and invoice are all needed for every purchase. - Purchase of \$3,501.00 up to \$24,999.99 This type of purchase requires three written bids from separate vendors.
+The agency will prepare a written description of the item(s) or services(s) and give it to all prospective bidders.
+Request for Bids will be sent to an adequate number of offerors exceeding three to ensure receipt of at least three bids.
+Each written response will be analyzed to ensure that it meets the description.
 Those that meet the descriptions are considered bids.
 "Lowest and Best" may be utilized for awarding services contracts.
 However, prior to award, all bidders must be aware of the analysis that will be used to establish this award.
-The person making the analysis shall prepare a written price analysis of each bidder to determine cost reasonableness and the methodology for selection.
-The written description and all responses shall be retained.
-Each shall be noted as bids or not bids and the person making that determination shall sign or initial each response.
-The written analysis of each bidder and the methodology for selection shall be signed and retained.

-C. Purchase of \$25,000.00 or More

-This type of purchase requires a formal advertised Competitive Bid Process unless exempted.
-The following items must be included in that process:

-- Advertisements The need for an item or service must be presented to the public in at least two newspapers of general circulation, which should be selected to provide the best coverage of an area.
-Additionally, written notification of request for bids shall be made to an adequate number of offerors exceeding three to ensure receipt of three bids.
-Advertisements are to be documented by a tearsheet (a copy of the actual ad) and certification of publication (a notarized statement confirming publication).
-All bids of this nature will be listed on the C-WIB website. - 2.
-Preparation of RFP Either a Request for Proposal (RFP) or an Invitation for Bid (IFB) must be prepared to tell prospective bidders what they must know to submit their bids.
+The person making the analysis will prepare a written price analysis of each bidder to determine cost reasonableness and the methodology for selection.
+The written description and all responses will be retained.
+Each will be noted as bids or not bids and the person making that determination will sign or initial each response.
+The written analysis of each bidder and the methodology for selection will be signed and retained. - Purchase of \$25,000.00 or More - This type of purchase requires a formal advertised Competitive Bid Process.
+The following items must be included in that process: - 1) Advertisements The notice of the Request for Proposal (RFP) or Invitation for Bid (IFB) will be posted on the CWDB website.
+The notice may also be made public through other forms of media as appropriate. - 2) Preparation of RFP Either a Request for Proposal (RFP) or an Invitation for Bid (IFB) must be prepared to tell prospective bidders what they must know to submit their bids.
 An RFP is a solicitation procedure and a document that indicates what is to be accomplished and requests the bidder to indicate how it will be accomplished and the cost.
-A copy of the original RFP or IFB and any amendment thereto shall be retained.
-A list shall be maintained of who received RFP(s) or IFB(s).
+A copy of the original RFP or IFB and any amendment thereto will be retained.
+A list will be maintained of who received RFP(s) or IFB(s).
 The RFP is not used when there is a "standard" associated with the requirement.
 In using an RFP, the contracting agency may elect to award the contract by using one of several proposal evaluation methods.

-Evaluation on a point system (40 points cost, 20 points experience, 20 points expertise, and 20 points plan) or on a priority system (proposals that meet the minimum requirements are ranked "best to worst" and funded until all funds are obligated).
+Evaluation on a point system (40 points cost, 20 points experience, 20 points expertise, and 20 points plan) or on a priority system (proposals that meet the minimum requirements are ranked best to worst.
 This permits consideration of other factors in addition to price.
+The points assigned to each category may be adjusted depending on the service requested.
+For example, experience may be assigned a maximum of 30 points and cost 30 points.